AlibabaCloudDocs/oss/intl.en-US/Best Practices/Terraform/Use Terraform to manage OSS.md

 -   terraform apply: You can run this command to execute a configuration file in the working directory.

-    For example, if you want to create a bucket named figo-chen-2020, you must add a configuration file named test.tf that is used to create a bucket as follows:
+    To create a bucket named figo-chen-2020, you must add a configuration file named test.tf.

     ```
     [root@test terraform-test]#vim test.tf